Norman Dagley: Professional career

 In his first attempt at the World Professional Championship, when the matches were played as the best of five games of 400-up, he proceeded to the 1985 final without losing a game, with 3–0 wins over Jack Fitzmaurice, Jack Karnehm and Robby Foldvari.
 Dagley finished as runner up to Ray Edmonds 3–1, with most games being close.
 The game scores (Edmonds first) were 400–395, 307–400, 400–315 and 400–386.

 The following year, 1986, he beat both Bernard Bennett and Eddie Charlton 3–0, before dropping his first game of the championship in a 3–1 defeat of the previous year's winner Ray Edmonds.
 In the final, he won the first game against Robby Foldvari but then lost the next three and the match.

 In 1987, he defeated Robert Close 3–0, Ian Williamson 3–1, and Mark Wildman 3–0 to set up a rematch of the previous years final against Foldvari.
 This time it was Dagley who lost the first game before going in to win the next three, and the title.
 Winning the 1987 professional championship meant that Dagley had completed a unique set of titles over his career – English Amateur Champion, World Amateur champion, UK Professional Champion, and World Professional Champion.
 He won £9,500, then the largest prize ever seen in billiards, for the world championship, and with his other successes that season, including the UK and European titles, pocketed almost £20,000 of the nearly £50,000 total prize money on the circuit that season.

 Dagley retained the title in 1988.
 With wins over Mike Russell 4–0, H. Griffiths 4–1 and Ian Williamson 4–1.
 He then defeated Australian veteran Eddie Charlton 7–4 in the final.

 Aged 61 in 1991, he won the British Open trophy at the Barbican Centre.
 It was held there as part of the celebrations to mark the bicentenary of the death of the composer Mozart, who was a keen player of billiards.

 He was married, to Nita.
 Dagley died in 1998 after suffering severe influenza.
-He is commemorated with a blue plaque in Earl Shilton, and there is also a street called Norman Dagley Close in the village.
+He is commemorated with a blue plaque in Earl Shilton, and there is also a street called Norman Dagley Close in the town.